jwelsch/TextTabulator/README.md

 public string Tabulate(IEnumerable<CellValue> headers, IEnumerable<IEnumerable<CellValue>> rowValues, TabulatorOptions? options = null)
 ```

 For the `object` type overloads, the type's `ToString` method will be called to generate the content of the cell.
+Each object will have its `ToString` method called once for each call to `Tabulator.Tabulate`.

 For the `CellValue` delegate type overloads, the delegate will be invoked to generate the content of the cell.
 It can be used to generate content dynamically.
 Each `CellValue` will be invoked only once per call to `Tabulator.Tabulate`.
 The delegate `CellValue` has the signature:
 ```